A fast and easy stir fry with just a few ingredients, this ground beef, mushrooms and quail eggs in oyster sauce can be served over rice or noodles.

 About the ground beef.
 There is coarse grind and there is fine grind.
 Finely ground beef is great for hamburger patties and meatballs but not for stir fried dishes.
 Coarsely ground beef is better for stir fries.
 In fact, if you really want optimum results, minced beef would be best.
 More work though.

-- 2 dozens of quail eggs, boiled and shelled
+- 24 quail eggs - boiled and shelled

 - 1 head of garlic